IN CONCERT: Getdown Services - Baby’s All Right, October 2nd 2025

 COME ON

 The 280-cap room was still blinking out of Litronix’s hypnotic glare when Josh and Ben walked onstage in matching black Adidas tees and basketball shorts.
-No dramatic entrance, no ambient drone to fill the silence—just two mics, a Novation circuit, and a Telecaster that Josh mentioned, casually, that had previously belonged to the guitarist of Interpol.
+No dramatic entrance, no ambient drone to fill the silence—just two mics, a Novation circuit, and a Telecaster that Josh mentioned, casually, belonged to the guitarist of Interpol.

 Ben leaned into the mic with his arms stretched out and fingers motioning forward.
 He exclaimed “Give me a woo,” coaxing the crowd like an orchestra conductor.
-The sound grew—wooooo, AHHH—the final outburst marking the beginning of “Evil On Tap”.
+The sound grew—wooooo, AHHH—the final outburst marking the beginning of Evil On Tap.
 The mix was immaculate on impact: tight low-end, crisp highs.
 Their minimalist setup held the weight of a full band.
 Every synth stab felt percussive; every bassline could fill your chest.

 Getdown Services at Baby’s All Right by Tommy Krause

 Bass transitioned to the twinkling intro of “Eat Quiche, Sleep, Repeat”.
-Lines like “Eamon Holmes drones on display at the Regal” and “I bring a certain sadness to the conga line” have somehow cracked the code to make a room full of immovable New Yorkers dance for an hour straight.
+Lines like “Eamon Holmes drones on display at the Regal” and “I bring a certain sadness to the conga line” have somehow cracked the code to make a room full of stoic New Yorkers dance for an hour straight.

 Walking out, my usual idea of “cool” had been reset.
 Getdown Services didn’t posture or perform authenticity — they just were.
 Two Brits in basketball shorts, fully charged, having the time of their lives with a crowd that met them halfway.
 If that’s what they bring to a debut U.S. show, I can only imagine the chaos that awaits them upon their return to Bristol.